 What’s the deal?

 A talent development programme that is selective and elitist risks de-motivating the people who aren’t on it.
 Better to have a programme that includes everyone from the start and which encourages everyone to be in control of themselves, their talent, their performance and their career.
-One which helps people to be confident by encouraging personal responsibility for personal development and which does all it can to foster an environment of connectedness around performance focused development.
+One which helps people to be confident by encouraging personal responsibility for personal development and performance at work which does all it can to foster an environment of connectedness around performance focused development.

 If your attitude and approach as a business to talent development is selective, you’re choosing selective high performance and organisational underperformance and so risking potential talent un-fulfilment.
 The message to those that don’t make the talent development programme is stark – we don’t value you and your contribution, we don’t think you’re worthy of investment, you wouldn’t make the most of the development opportunity, you have no growth potential, and quite frankly, you don’t match up to those who we have decided are worthy of being on the programme.
 It’s a brilliant example of where, unwittingly, a high performance initiative designed to enhance motivation would do exactly the opposite with those employees that don’t make the talent development programme (the majority) – it would undermine confidence, reduce control (we the management are deciding – and taking responsibility – for your development) and disconnect people in one fell swoop.

-The high performance philosophy
+The talent development philosophy

 With this high performance philosophy at its heart, a business will be less in need of defined behaviours that employees can perceive to be parental and controlling.
-Instead, a clear view of talent and great performance will allow largely productive conversations about how well expectations and performance are matching up and what needs to change, to improve and get better.
+Instead, a clear view of developing talent and great performance will allow largely productive conversations about how well expectations and performance are matching up and what needs to change, to improve and get better.
 Talent development for everyone might seem like a pipe dream, but we don’t think it takes too much to make it reality.

 We can’t think of a high performing Olympic team, squad or programme that would only have some of the talent on that team developing its talent.
 The attitude would be that each team member is on the team because they have talent and the joint responsibility is to develop it and bring it to life.
 If anyone on the team doesn’t merit being on the talent development programme, then they shouldn’t be on the team in the first place.